-It’s a near enough an identical duplicate of your live website, which preferably lives in another location (ie. on a seperate server).
+It’s near enough an identical duplicate of your live website, which preferably lives in another location (ie. on a separate server).

-As your staging site is essentially a duplicate, it should behave in the same way, and help you identify any bugs, clashes or issues, before you make any changes to your live site.
+As your staging site is essentially a duplicate, it should behave in the same way.
+It will help you to identify any bugs, clashes or issues, before you make any changes to your live site.

 Why you should have one

-Whenever Impact carries out any WordPress updates, plugin updates or new development updates for our clients, the staging site is used and thoroughly tested, so that it does not interfere with the live/production website.
+Whenever we carry out any WordPress updates, plugin updates, or new development updates for our clients, their staging site is used.
+Everything is thoroughly tested on the staging site, so that nothing interferes with the live website.

-The aim of the staging site is to help minimise issues or downtime that could occur with any minor or major updates.
+The aim of the staging site is to minimise issues or downtime, that could occur as the result of any updates.

-If a problem occurs it can generally be solved on the staging site allowing less chance of downtime than if updates are carried out on the live site.
+If a problem occurs it can generally be solved on the staging site.
+Meaning less chance of downtime than if updates are carried out on a live site.
 Downtime can be very costly for a digital critical business.

 Once the testing has been completed and either no errors occur, or errors are identified and fixed, only then are the changes pushed to the live site.

-In extremely rare cases issues can still happen once tested and pushed to the live environment, due to live 3rd party systems, caching, firewalls and optimisation.
+In extremely rare cases issues can still happen once tested and pushed to the live environment.
+This is usually due to live 3rd party systems; caching, firewalls and optimisation.

 However, if your web team ensures that visual or automated functionality tests are carried out, this will help minimise or resolve issues.